Table of Contents

 If you want to use the standard mileage rate for a vehicle you own, you must do so in the first year you place your vehicle in service.
 In later years, you can deduct actual expenses instead, but you must use straight line depreciation.

 If you lease your vehicle, you can use the standard mileage rate, but only if you use the rate for the entire lease period (except for the period, if any, before January 1, 1998).

 If you use more than two vehicles, complete and attach a second Form 2106, page 2, providing the information requested in lines 11 through 22.
 Be sure to include the amount from line 22 of both pages in the total on Form 2106, line 1.

 You can also deduct state and local personal property taxes.
 Enter these taxes on Schedule A (Form 1040), line 7.
-(Personal property taxes are not deductible on Form 1040NR.)
+(Personal property taxes aren't deductible on Form 1040NR.)

 If you are claiming the standard mileage rate for mileage driven in more than one business activity, you must figure the deduction for each business on a separate form or schedule (for example, Form 2106, Schedule C (Form 1040), Profit or Loss From Business, Schedule C-EZ (Form 1040), Net Profit From Business, Schedule E (Form 1040), Supplemental Income and Loss, or Schedule F (Form 1040), Profit or Loss From Farming).

 (Except Trucks and Vans)